connervieira/Predator/CONFIGURATION.md

 ## Developer Configuration

-- `ignore_list`
-    - `enabled`
+- `ignore_list` contains settings for configuring a list of license plates that Predator will ignore.
-        - This setting determines whether custom ignore lists are enabled or disabled.
+    - `enabled` is a boolean that determines whether custom ignore lists are enabled or disabled.
         - This does not disable any hard-coded remote ignore lists services that may be in place from the system administrator.
 To completely disable remote ignore lists, set the `offline` configuration value to `true`.
-    - `local_file`
-        - This setting specifies the absolute path to a local file to be used as an ignore list.
+    - `local_file` is a string that specifies the absolute path to a local file to be used as an ignore list.
         - If you don't want to use a local ignore list file, this value can be left blank to disable it.
     - `remote_sources`
         - This setting defines a list of custom remote hosts that Predator will attempt to fetch ignore lists from.
-- `offline`
+        - These sources will be disabled if the `offline` developer configuration value is enabled.
-    - This is a boolean that controls whether Predator is forced to run offline.
+- `offline` is a boolean that controls whether Predator is forced to run offline.
 When set to true, all network functions are disabled, even if Predator is connected to the internet.
     - To be clear, this setting does not need to be changed if you want to run Predator offline.
 If no internet connection is available, Predator will automatically adjust accordingly.
-    - Enabling this will break functionality that depends on network features, even if it doesn't require an internet connection.
+    - Enabling this will break any functionality that depends on network features, even LAN based features that don't require an internet connection.
 Notably, push notifications and status lighting will be disabled.
-- `kill_plate`
-    - This is a string that specifies a plate that will cause Predator to immediately exit, when read.
+- `kill_plate` is a string that specifies a plate that will cause Predator to immediately exit, when detected.
-    - This can be used for debug purposes, when Predator is hard-installed, and the hardware can't easily be accessed.
+    - This can be used for debugging purposes, when Predator is hard-installed, and the hardware can't easily be accessed.
-    - During normal circumstances, this should be set to a a blank string in order to disabled the kill plate feature.
+    - During normal circumstances, this should be set to a a blank string in order to disable the kill plate feature.